camilouribebotta/visual-essays/docs/help.md

 - __marker-color__:  The color to use for a location marker background
 - __fill__:  The color to use for a location marker or GeoJSON polygon region
 - __stroke__:  The color to use for lines (including GeoJSON polygon region outlines)
+- __stroke-width__:  Sets the width of a line or GeoJSON polygon outline.
+Th
 - __opacity__:  The opacity level for a marker or GeoJSON polygon

 ## ve-map